 2. Invest in commodities.

 Commodities, like oil, have an inherent worth that is resilient to inflation.
 Unlike money, commodities will always remain in demand and can act as an excellent hedge against inflation.
 For most of us, however, purchasing commodities in the open marketplace is probably too much of a daunting task.
-In that case, you can consider commodity-based Exchange Traded Funds (ETFs) which offer the liquidity of stocks with the inflation hedging power of commodity investment.
+In that case, you can consider investing in commodity-based Exchange Traded Funds (ETFs) through Zacks Invest.
+These will offer the liquidity of stocks with the inflation hedging power of commodity investment.
 Just be careful of and watch out for the problems of ETFs.

 3. Invest in gold and precious metals.